pages-themes/minimal/pages/team.md

 This page defines the organisational structure, roles and processes in the  Disease Maps Project, reflects the history of the project development.

-## Fouders
+## Founders

-Alexander Mazein, Charles Auffray, Marek Ostaszewski, Rudi Balling, Andrei Zinoviev
+Alexander Mazein, Charles Auffray, Marek Ostaszewski, Rudi Balling, Inna Kuperstein, Andrei Zinoviev

 ## Principal Inverstigators